Dr. Seuss created zoological oddities for Esso products of Standard Oil Company of New Jersey.

 According to the curators of the Dr. Seuss Collection at the University of California, San Diego, an anecdote in Judith and Neil Morgan’s 1995 book Dr. Seuss and Mr. Geisel, the wife of the ad executive who handled the Standard Oil account saw the dragon cartoon.

-Besides promoting the Standard Oil companies Flit and Esso, Dr. Seuss’ creations promoted such diverse goods as ball bearings, radio promotional spots, beer, and sugar, notes the library, located in La Jolla, where Geisel was a longtime resident.
+Besides promoting the Standard Oil companies Flit and Esso, Dr. Seuss’ creations helped sell such diverse goods as ball bearings, radio programs, beer brands, and sugar, notes the library, located in La Jolla, where Geisel was a longtime resident.

 The library’s Dr. Seuss Collection contains original drawings, sketches, proofs, notebooks, manuscript drafts, books, audio- and videotapes, photographs, and memorabilia.
 About 8,500 items document Dr. Seuss’ creative achievements, beginning in 1919 with his high school activities and ending with his death in 1991.